poptip/twice/README.md

 ### Event: 'beforeConnect'

-Emitted right before a connection is made.
+Emitted right before a connection is attempted.

 ### Event: 'reconnect'

-Emitted right before a reconnection is made.
+Emitted right before a reconnection is attempted.

 ### Event: 'disconnect'